dbcli/litecli.com/content/news/launch.md

 user-friendliness is not just limited to the tool but the entire community is friendly and welcoming to newcomers.

-The project is lead by [Delgermurun Purevkhu](https://github.com/delgermurun).
+The project is lead by [Delgermurun](https://github.com/delgermurun).
 The core team constitutes [Irina Truong](https://github.com/j-bennet), [Dick Marinus](https://github.com/meeuw), [Zhaolong Zhu](https://github.com/zzl0) and [Amjith](https://github.com/amjith)